PEAK-Legacy/Trellis/README.txt

 That's because of two important Trellis principles:

-1. When a ``Component`` instance is created, all its "non-optional" cell attributes are calculated at the end of ``Component.__init__()``.
-That is, if they have a rule or observer, it gets invoked, and the result is used to determine the cell's initial value.
+1. When a ``Component`` instance is created, all its "non-optional" cell attributes are calculated after initialization is finished.
+That is, if the attribute has a rule or is an observer, the function is invoked, and the result is used to determine the cell's initial value.

 2. While a cell's rule is running, *any* trellis Cell whose value is looked at becomes a dependency of that rule.
 If the looked-at cell changes later, it